 These settings allow you to customize each preloaded activity app based on your needs.
-For example, you can customize data pages and enable alerts and training features.
+For example, you can customize data screens and enable alerts and training features.
 Not all settings are available for all activity types.

-Hold MENU, select Activities & Apps, select an activity, and select the activity settings.
+From the watch face, hold MENU, select Activities & Apps, select an activity, and select the activity settings.

-3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground.
+3D Distance: Calculates your distance traveled using your elevation change as well as your horizontal movement over ground.

-3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground.
+3D Speed: Calculates your speed using your elevation change as well as your horizontal movement over ground.